 Spirit Production Study their production, what options are available to distillers and how they influence the style of the spirit.
 Areas include: –

-- Post stills: – parts, typical double pot still distillation and types of spirit produced
+• Pot stills: – parts, typical double pot still distillation and styles of spirit produced

-- Column stills: parts, typical continuous distillation and type of spirits produced
+• Column stills: parts, typical continuous distillation and styles of spirits produced

-- Post-distillation: maturation, adding other flavours, purpose of blending and finishing
+• Post-distillation operations: oak maturation, inert vessels, adding flavours, blending and finishing

-- Flavoured spirits: Gin, Aniseed, Bitters and Liqueurs
+• Flavoured spirits: Spiced Rum, Flavoured Vodka, Gin, Aniseed, Bitters, Cocktail bitters and Liqueurs

-Study Materials Students will receive the WSET Level 2 Award in Spirits Study Pack, consisting of the ‘Distilling Knowledge’ course book and study guide together with a WSET Systematic Approach to Tasting Spirits and Liqueurs card
+Study Materials Students will receive the WSET Level 2 Award in Spirits Study Pack, consisting of the ‘Spirits: Looking behind the label’ course book and study guide/work book together with a WSET Systematic Approach to Tasting Spirits and Liqueurs card

 Course Duration: 3 lecture days plus 1 hour examination.